 With Manchester and Liverpool representing English pop music for decades, it is easy to forget that the Capital City has produced some fantastic artists and provided the inspiration for many incredible songs.
-Here is just a selection:
+Here is just a selection of London songs:

 ‘A Foggy Day (In London Town)’ – Ella Fitzgerald